Joey Votto Player Props: Reds vs. Orioles

 - The pitching staff for the Orioles has a collective 9.3 K/9, the eighth-best in the league.

-- The Orioles have a 4.27 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles have the 16th-ranked team ERA among all league pitching staffs (4.25).

-- Orioles pitchers combine to rank 18th in baseball in home runs given up (91 total, 1.2 per game).
+- Orioles pitchers combine to surrender 92 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- Irvin makes the start for the Orioles, his sixth of the season.
-He is 1-3 with a 7.71 ERA and 24 strikeouts in 23 1/3 innings pitched.
+- Wells makes the start for the Orioles, his 15th of the season.
+He is 6-3 with a 3.22 ERA and 88 strikeouts in 86 2/3 innings pitched.

-- In his last time out -- out of the bullpen on Wednesday -- the left-hander tossed one inning against the Tampa Bay Rays, giving up one earned run while surrendering two hits.
+- His last appearance was on Wednesday against the Tampa Bay Rays, when the right-hander tossed five innings, surrendering two earned runs while allowing four hits.

-- The 29-year-old has an ERA of 7.71, with 9.3 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .316 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.